Kntnt/kntnt-bb-any-term/README.md

 ### Does it work with PHP 5?

-I don't know.
-I have not test it with PHP 5.
-If you test, please let me know if it works or not.
+I have not test it with PHP 5, but I don't think so.

 ### How can I get help?